 Now, with your hair well-coiffed, it’s time to think about how you treat your hair.
 While going through some of the best men’s eco-friendly shampoos, I realized how much of a difference a good smelling (and washing) shampoo could be to self-confidence.
 I mean, what dude wants to walk around smelling like farts anyway?
 Of course, we like to smell good (and masculine).
 That’s why I suggest ditching the store-bought shampoos in place of something more specialized.

-I’ve been a big fan of Duffy’s Brew Craft Beer Shampoo for the last couple of months.
+If you don’t want to wait, then you should know I’ve been a big fan of Duffy’s Brew Craft Beer Shampoo for the last couple of months.
 It features a rich, manly smell while also being sulfate and paraben-free (i.e., good for the environment).
 My wife’s noticed that my hair has been softer since starting to use this product, and I mean, it’s made from craft beer.
 How cool is that?

 Now comes facial hair.
 Your quarantine beard is probably looking a little more ZZ Top than you’d like to admit.
 Don’t fret; if you feel overwhelmed, you can always ask your barber for a nice trim with a hot towel wash afterward.
 Alright, even if you’re not overwhelmed, get yourself a warm shave.
 Life-changing.

 That being said, you don’t always want to have to make an appointment to trim up your beard, which is why I took the time to review men’s beard trimmers.
 What I learned is that there really is a beard trimmer for any dude.
 Need something precise, check out the Norelco One Blade.
 Sick of cleaning up all of those hairs in the sink?
 The Remington Vacuum Trimmer has you covered.